gabar92/elte_advanced_deep_learning/README.md

 ### Content of the lecture:
 * <ins>Motivation</ins>: this part is intended to give some motivation and interest in the topic of Natural Language Processing and Large Language Models.
   * **Demo of recent NLP-related applications**:
-    * showcasing a couple of recent applications, softwares, and devices which use NLP-related cutting-edge AI advancements
+    * showcasing a couple of recent applications and products which use NLP-related cutting-edge AI advancements
   * **Definition of Natural Language Processing**:
     * giving an informal definition of NLP
     * setting NLP among related disciplines and domains